adiattara/TrafficWatch/README.md

 ### 1. **Set up a Data Lake in AWS**:
 - You need an AWS account.
 If you don't have one, you can create it [here](https://aws.amazon.com/).
 - Create AWS Access Keys (Access Key ID and Secret Access Key).
-Follow this [video](https://www.youtube.com/watch?v=KngM5bfpttA)for guidance on how to create AWS Access Keys.
+Follow this [video](https://youtu.be/eElHCn4nDZw?si=y6ENr45LjPrh3boh)  for guidance on how to create AWS Access Keys.
 - Create an S3 bucket.
 In this project, we call it `trafficwatch1`.
 Note that bucket names in AWS must be unique so you will need to define your unique name.
 This implies to update `dagster-orchestrator/.env` and